-Shahina Pathan (22) was removed from her job as a security guard with Tops Security at the new airport after she approached cops when her seniors brushed off her complaint about a torn flag fluttering outside the international terminal.
+Shahina Pathan (22) was sacked as a security guard from her agency at the new airport after she approached cops when her seniors brushed off her complaint about a torn flag fluttering outside the terminal

 A 22-year-old security guard at Terminal 2 of the Chhatrapati Shivaji International Airport has claimed that her patriotism cost her her job, after she was vociferous in her complaints about a torn tricolour being flown at the newly opened terminal.

 The 22-year-old woman, who was working with Tops Security for the past five months, had been stationed at T2 in the women’s security cell.
 For the past two days, however, she has been cooling her heels at home at the orders of her superiors at work, who did not take kindly to her complaint to the police about a torn flag being flown outside T2.

 Tricolour trouble: Pathan (inset) filed the complaint against Tops Security’s branch manager and the land site officer of the Airports Authority of India.
 File pic

 After approaching various authorities to save her job, Shahina Abdul Aziz Pathan approached Sahar police station and filed the complaint in writing against Tops Security’s branch manager and the land site officer of the Airports Authority of India.

 Pathan said that the national flag hoisted outside T2 often gets torn.
 File pic

 Pathan said, “On Monday, I was on duty at T2 when I noticed that the flag was torn.
 This happens often, after which the information is passed on to the land site office, so it can be replaced immediately.
 I informed the concerned authorities.
 Since they ignored the matter, I decided to inform the police.”